A Derivation of Intelligence from Guided Relation-Creation

 It may optimize toward a target.

-It may act quickly, fluently, or forcefully.
+It may act quickly, forcefully, or at scale.

-But if reality cannot enter its guidance, if it cannot include the field its action affects, if consequences do not return, if returned reality cannot revise it, or if it cannot measure the limits of its own contact, then its action is not intelligent in this sense.
-It is capability without closed contact.
+But if reality cannot enter its guidance, if it excludes the field its action affects, if consequences do not return, if returned reality cannot revise it, or if it mismeasures the limits of its own contact, then its action is not intelligent in this structural sense.

-This completes the contact account of intelligence.
+This completes the derivation.